rcrowther/django-taxonomy/README.md

 If you want the standard, get [TreeBeard](https://github.com/django-treebeard/django-treebeard).
 If you are building a shopping site, you want an MPTT or maybe Treebeard's PathTree implementation.
 This is not that app.

 This app has only one (non)feature over the heavyweights.
 It is simple.
 It has no dependencies.
 It has only 500 (or near) lines of core code.
-It has a bone-simple SQL layout, so simple you can fix it with 'dbshell'.
-So if you don't need the weight, but want to catalogue some uploads, or gather pages on a website, you may prefer this.
+It has a bone-simple SQL layout, you can fix it with 'dbshell'.
+If you don't need the weight, but want to catalogue some uploads, or gather pages on a website, you may prefer this.

+I know it's unprofessional to think of performance, but I tried creating 30,000 categories on an old laptop with an SQLite DB.
+Slow changes but reading fast.
+Of course, the displays fell to pieces.

 ## Overview
 The app is called Taxonomy, because that's what it is, a vocabulary of terms.
 You might think of that as a tree of categories.

-However, I've used the common Python/Django word 'Node' for the category items.
+However, I've used the common Python/Django word 'Node' for the categories.

 To make a tree of categories, Taxonomy has a model 'NodeBase'.
 You subclass 'NodeBase' to make a new Model.
 One Model/database table = one tree.

 'NodeBase' can be extended with whatever data you want.
-So your Node (category) can be customised with descriptions, SEO material, external reference numbers, whatever you need to reference and present your material.
+So a Node (category) can be customised with descriptions, SEO material, external reference numbers, whatever you need to reference and present your material.

 'Node' is not a good name for end users.
 Whenever end users are concerned, I'd use the word 'category'.
 Even in the application help I use the word 'Category'.